-God not only promised the Israelites freedom from the Egyptians, but also a land of their own.
-They would no longer be subjects to a King, but a free people governed by God.
-However, there would be obstacles between there current situation and the promise.
+God promised not only the Israelites freedom from the Egyptians but also a land of their own.
+They would no longer be subjects to a King but a free people governed by God.
+However, there would be obstacles between their current situation and the promise.
 The first one was the Red Sea.
-In order to get to the promised land they first had to cross the Red Sea.
+To get to the promised land, they first had to cross the Red Sea.
 Oh, and did I mention that Egypt’s army was pursuing them as well?
 So turning back was not an option.

 Now God could have led them a different way to the same destination.
 He didn’t have to take them through the Sea.
 So why did He?
 To show His glory, build their faith, and protect them.

 Related Post: For When I am Weak, Then I am Strong